tldr-devops/k0s-in-docker/README.md

 Single etcd node should be at least restarted with new parameters to become a cluster with two other nodes.

-### Docker Swarm doesn't resolve IP of container into DNS name
+### * Docker Swarm doesn't resolve IP of container into DNS name
 Docker Swarm doesn't resolve IP of container into DNS name while container health is not `healthy`.
 As we need DNS resolution for getting containers up, I disabled healthcheck =(

+### * ETCD in Docker Swarm produce `remote error: tls: bad certificate`
+ETCD peer certificate contain only one ip while in swarm container name resolved into other service ip.
+Issue: https://github.com/k0sproject/k0s/issues/3318.
+Solution: use `deploy.endpoint_mode: dnsrr` config.

 ### * Worker kubeproxy & coredns work only with network 'bridge' or 'host'